JavaRockstar/pre.sh/README.md

 Pre.sh script uses xdotool to automate mouse and keyboard movements and input.

-Script can be ran when the system starts by adding.
+Script can be ran from cron when the system starts by adding to the start of pre.sh script.
 ```

 #export display